mrgrain/cdk-esbuild/examples/typescript/lambda/README.md

 cat response.json
 ```

-Don't forget to tear everything down with `npx cdk destroy` - otherwise you might occur costs.
+Don't forget to tear everything down with `npx cdk destroy` - otherwise you will incur costs.

 ## Useful commands